beyarkay/masters-thesis/src/02_background.md

 Note that if the true class is 0, the loss is zero.

+## L2 Normalisation

+L2 normalisation is a regularisation technique used to improve the generalisation capabilities of artificial neural networks by penalising large weights and biases in their network.
+This technique defines a new cost function
+$C'$ which is used instead of the ANN's regular cost function $C$ as follows:

+$$
+    C'(\bm{w}, \bm{b}, \bm{x}) = C'(\bm{w}, \bm{b}, \bm{x}) + l \sum_w w^2 + l \sum_b b^2
+$$

+$l$ is a hyperparameter which controls the amount of regularisation to apply to the model.
+Lower values of $l$ will result in less regularisation being applied, leading to a model that is more likely to overfit on the training data and perform worse on unseen data.
+It can also help ensure the magnitude of the weights and biases do not become too large during training, which could lead to numerical instability.

+## Dropout Regularisation

+Dropout \citep{srivastavaDropoutSimpleWay2014} is another regularisation technique used while training a neural network in order to help prevent overfitting.
+Dropout will set the activation of a random subset of neurons to zero during training.
+The fractions of neurons set to zero is controlled by a hyperparameter, the dropout rate.
+Setting randomly selected neurons to zero prevents the neural network from relying too heavily on specific neurons, making it more robust to variations in the input data.
+Dropout can also be viewed as training a large ensemble of neural networks which all share different portions of the same weights, biases, and architecture.

+When the model is performing inference, the output of each neuron is scaled by the dropout rate so that the sum of the activations for a given layer remains consistent.
+During training, the neurons whose activations were not dropped out have their activation scaled up by $\frac{1}{1-r}$ (where $r$ is the dropout rate) to account for the fact that $1-r$ fraction of neurons are active on average.

-# Hidden Markov Models \label{sec:02_hmm}
+# Hidden Markov Models \label{sec:02-hidden-markov-models}

 Hidden Markov Models (HMMs) are a form of machine learning often used to model a series of observations over time.
 HMMs were initially proposed by
-\cite{Baum1966HMMs} in a series of statistical papers with other authors in the late 1960s.
-In the late 1980s, they became commonplace for sequence analysis
-\citep{@Bishop1986MaximumLA}, specifically in the field of bioinformatics
+\cite{baumStatisticalInferenceProbabilistic1966} in a series of statistical papers with other authors in the late 1960s.
+In the late 1980s, they became commonplace for sequence analysis \citep{bishopMaximumLikelihoodAlignment1986}, specifically in the field of bioinformatics
-\citep{@Durbin1998BiologicalSA}.
+\citep{durbinBiologicalSequenceAnalysis1998}.

 Markov Models provide a formalism for reasoning about states and state transitions over time.
 HMMs then expand on Markov Models so that they can be